craigxchen/BlackjackRL/README.md

 ## Future Work:

-1. Rewrite VFA_Net using PyTorch (and update all dependencies accordingly)
+1. Combine VFA_Net and PG_Net into one file (and update all dependencies accordingly)
 2. Combine the approximation NN of the value function for the LQR with the NN approximation of the policy from the supervised learning setting.
 3. Play around to find regimes of convergence/divergence?
 Change nonlinearities to see if the result changes.